ABOUT THE PROJECT

 A caravan of ARC2020 and partners have brought new meaning to the Weimar Triangle – reinterpreting at the local level the high level diplomatic agreement between France, Germany and Poland, and connecting progressive rural actors in the three countries.

 A cornerstone of the project is to build trust between rural and policy stakeholders.
 Rural resilience starts on the ground, but the conditions for rural life are shaped by policies, funding, and governance at regional, national, and transnational levels.
-We support decentralised, plural forms of organising — from local initiatives to European alliances.
+We support decentralised, plural forms of organising — from local initiatives to communities of practice, and from new models of regional governance to European alliances.

 We embrace agroecology as a tool for system change: not just as a farming practice, but as a social, cultural, and political horizon.